Council

 Office Bearers

 Office Bearers take active leadership roles in implementing the Law Council’s policies and significant programs.
 They also represent the Law Society to the profession, the community and in negotiations with other parties.
-The Office Bearers are the: President, Senior Vice-President, Junior Vice President, Treasurer, Immediate Past President.
+The Office Bearers are the: President, Senior Vice-President, Junior Vice President, and Immediate Past President.

 Elections of Office Bearers